-When you get to the round part add the ribbon to the top.
+When you get to the round part, add the ribbon to the top.
 Wrap the yarn around the ribbon and down the clothespin.
-When you reach the tail place the string under and wrap around one of the tongs.
+When you reach the tail, place the string under and wrap around one of the tongs.

 Place the black string between the tongs of the pin.
 Wrap around the center of the clothespin several times.
-Then wrap around one of the tongs to the bottom and them back up.
+Then wrap around one of the tongs to the bottom and then back up.
 Wrap the other leg about halfway so that it looks like he has a peg leg.